Jeepers-Gitters/OXE_EAcc/README.md

  Copy _tabs24.ps1_ and _eacc.ini_ files to any folder you like, change parameters in _eacc.ini_ file
 # Configuration
  Script parameters are configured in eacc.ini file.
 Names are self-explanatory nevertheless here is the description:
- - CPU: Main CPU address, only IPv4 addresses supported
+ - CPU1: Main CPU address, only IPv4 addresses supported
+ - CPU2: Main CPU 2 in case spatial redundancy is used, leave blank if no spatial redundancy
  - Port: Default is 2533.
 May be needed in case of NATed connection to OXE (Never tried)
  - WorkingDir: The directory on your PC where you want to save tickets files and log.
 Should have write permissions.
 As this script runs in PowerShell in Linux there is no need to take care of directory separator ("\\" or "/")
  - Logging: If set to "1" writes log file of received messages.
 Log file gets overwritten every time this script is run